 - Dispel any doubts the insurance company has about the validity of your work injury or illness

 - Get you the highest amount of compensation possible under the law

-To speak one on one with an aggressive work comp attorney at Oakland Workers’ Compensation Attorney Group, call 510-926-4053 right now.
+To speak one on one with an aggressive work comp attorney at Golden State Workers Compensation, call 510-926-4053 right now.
 The initial consultation is free and completely confidential.
 Concerned about the cost of quality legal representation?
 Don’t be.
 All of the work comp lawyers we work with don’t get paid till you do.